Vluuks/AndroidPractice/Week4/Content.md

 While the generic catch might seem a great solution, catching all exceptions ever with just one, it is actually bad practice.
 In almost all cases, different exceptions should not be treated the same way, especially as applications get bigger.
 In large projects, new exceptions might be added and you would never know, due to the super generic catch.

 <a name="practice"></a>

 ## Practice
  Oh no!
 A very sloppy programmer has made a weird class with a method inside that throws all kind of exceptions and thus crashes almost every time it is run.
+When it runs succesfully, it prints "Success!" to the console, but as of now the program usually crashes before that ever happens.
 Luckily, we now know what to do about that.
-Grab the [following file](Java/ExceptionTest.java) and the sloppily programmed [class file](Java/SomeClass.class).
-This file is already compiled, so you might see a warning upon downloading it.
+[Grab the following zipped files](Java/ExceptionTest.zip).
 After downloading, you can add these file to your CS50 IDE.
 If you are not sure anymore how to set this IDE up, refer to the practice section of [Week 1](SOME URL TODO).

 To compile your Java file to a .class file, use this command on the terminal: